Gingivitis (gum inflammation)

 Key points about gingivitis

 • Gingivitis is a common mild inflammation (redness and swelling) of your gums.
-It's a sign of poor oral hygiene.
+It can be a sign of poor oral hygiene.

 • Symptoms include red and tender gums, and bleeding when brushing or flossing.